Rittenhouse lawyers ask judge to declare mistrial over video

-KENOSHA, Wis.
-(AP) — The jury at Kyle Rittenhouse's murder trial will be allowed to review some of the video in the Kenosha shootings, after their request on the second day of deliberations Wednesday triggered debate between the judge and opposing attorneys over how to accommodate the request.

-The judge, meanwhile, expressed irritation over the media's coverage and legal experts’ commentary on some of his decisions, saying he would “think long and hard” about allowing televised trials in the future.
+Defense attorney Corey Chirafisi said they initially received a compressed version of a video taken by drone that the prosecutors played for jurors during closing arguments.
+Prosecutors said it showed Rittenhouse pointing his gun at protesters before being chased by the first man he shot and killed during a night of turbulent street protests against racial injustice in Kenosha in the summer of 2020.

+Rittenhouse, 18, faces life in prison if convicted on the most serious charge for using an AR-style semi-automatic rifle to kill two men and wound a third.
+The former police youth cadet is white, as were those he shot.

-Jurors were weighing charges against Rittenhouse for a second day after they failed to reach a swift verdict Tuesday on whether he was the instigator of a night of bloodshed in Kenosha or a concerned citizen who came under attack while trying to protect property.
+Jurors were weighing charges against Rittenhouse for a second day after failing to reach a swift verdict Tuesday on whether he was the instigator of the bloodshed or a concerned citizen who came under attack while trying to protect property.

-About two hours into deliberations Wednesday, jurors asked to view video shown earlier in the trial and Judge Bruce Schroeder said he would determine the procedures to allow that.
+About two hours into deliberations Wednesday, jurors asked to view video shown earlier in the trial.

-After getting the jury’s request, the judge and the attorneys confronted a host of questions and, in some cases, sources of disagreement.
-Among them: Should the jurors watch the video in the courtroom or in the jury room?
-Who else can be present if it’s done in the courtroom?
-And how many times should they be allowed to rewind and watch a piece of footage?

 Prosecutor Thomas Binger said they should be able to view any video they wanted as many times as they wanted, and the judge seemed to agree.